 Capital One has been in the travel rewards card game for a long time, but it’s only recently that it’s really started aiming toward higher-end travelers.
 In November 2021, it launched the Capital One Venture X Rewards Credit Card.
-Although it offers a lot of the meaty features of big-name cards like the Chase Sapphire Reserve card or The Platinum Card® from American Express, it comes at a more reasonable cost: just $395 per year, compared to $550 and $695 per year, respectively.
+Although it offers a lot of the meaty features of big-name cards like the Chase Sapphire Reserve card and The Platinum Card® from American Express, it comes at a more reasonable cost of just $395 per year, compared to $550 and $695 per year, respectively.

 Still, that’s a hefty price tag.
 Luckily, it’s easy to recoup the cost of the annual fee with the benefits that come with this card.
 We’ll show you how.

 Capital One’s Venture X at a glance

 The first thing that sticks out about the Capital One Venture X card is its annual fee – $395, making it just about the most affordable luxury travel card on the market.
 If you’re new to the high price tag of luxury rewards cards, don’t fret this one too much.
 As we’ll discuss below, it’s very easy to get this much value in travel from the card each year.

 Another nice thing about this card is that it doesn’t charge any foreign transaction fees.
 It’s a nice perk that you can take this card with you on an adventure abroad and not have to pay extra to use it.
 Although it does charge miscellaneous balance transfer, cash advance and late fees, these really aren’t that out of line with the rest of the industry.
 Similarly, its interest rate (17.24% to 24.24% variable APR) is about what we’d expect.